ChatGPT Terms of Service Explained for Businesses: Updated Terms

 - Data Training Opt-Out: A specific privacy setting for Consumer accounts.
 It allows you to manually stop the AI from learning from your data while staying on a lower-tier plan.

-- 5-Year Data Retention: The period Anthropic now stores conversation data in training-enabled accounts.
+- Data Retention: The period that your data is stored for training-abled accounts.
+For Anthropic this is now 5 years.
 This is a massive jump from the previous 30-day policy.

 - Shadow AI: This happens when employees use personal Claude accounts for company work.
 This often leads to sensitive corporate data being governed by weaker consumer rules instead of strict business terms.